SadhanaSai/12740-COVIDOccupancy/README.md

 ## Introduction

 This project aims to detect the occupancy a confined/ closed area to ensure that the maximum occupany of the space is not exceeded to ensure social distancing measures.
 There are parallel sensing systems to assess the occupancy.
-First, PIR sensor was used to assess movement near the door (Occupancy instance).
-Further, a break beam sensor is planned to be added to the sensing system.
-Once the maximum occupancy is reached a buzzer will be sounded when a person enters in order to avoid exeeding the allowed occupancy limit.
+First, a Photosensitive Light sensor module was used to assess movement near the door (Occupancy instance).
+Further, a break beam sensor has been added to the sensing system to aid detection of people entering and exiting the room.
+Once the maximum occupancy is reached a Red LED is triggered.

 ## Motivation

 With social distancing becoming a highly important due to the COVID pandemic, it has become important to ensure that the maximum occupancy in any room or confined space is not exceeded.
-It is thus important to alert the occupants and the person entering incase the maximum occupancy is reached.
+CDC regulations require that occupancy limit of public spaces is not exceeded.
+It is thus important to a person attempting to enter the room incase the maximum occupancy is reached.

 ## Goals